joshuadoan/space-pants/README.md

 2. **Explore**: Click on any entity name in the sidebar to zoom the camera to it
 3. **Filter**: Use the tabs to filter entities by type (Miners, Asteroids, Space Stores, Space Bars, Space Apartments, All)
 4. **Inspect**: Click on an entity to view detailed stats and inventory
+5. **View Rules**: Switch to the "Rules" tab to see all rules for an entity and which ones are currently active
+6. **Check Journal**: Switch to "Journal" tab to see a history of entity actions and state changes
-5. **Zoom**: Use the zoom slider to adjust camera zoom level
+7. **Zoom**: Use the zoom slider to adjust camera zoom level
-6. **Toggle UI**: Use the "Hide UI" button to toggle UI visibility for a cleaner view
+8. **Toggle UI**: Use the "Hide UI" button to toggle UI visibility for a cleaner view
+9. **Monitor Resources**: View aggregated resource counts (ore, products, money) in the top navigation bar

 ## 🧩 Entity Rules System